 “This series of mosaic mandalas was created entirely with elements foraged on the mountain and in the valley : River pebbles and stones, shale, red rocks from the high elevations, dead branches from aspen trees, bark from evergreens, cattails from the lake’s edge, dried wild grasses from yesteryear, and cut dead branches exposing the rings of the tree’s life.
 Everything was right there for me, all I had to do was notice it’s potential.”

-You can see more of her work on her website and on Instagram.
+You can see more of his work on his website, Facebook, and Instagram.

 Loving these abstract designs created by artist, photographer and designer, Ingrid van den Brand.